dabeaz-course/practical-python/Notes/09_Packages/01_Packages.md

 `porty/` directory you made above.

 Create a new directory called `porty-app`.
-Move the `porty` directory you created in part (a) into that directory.
+Move the `porty` directory you created in Exercise 9.1 into that directory.
 Copy the `Data/portfolio.csv` and `Data/prices.csv` test files into this directory.
 Additionally create a `README.txt` file with some information about yourself.
 Your code should now be organized as